kawinm/Presburger-Logic-Formula-Solver/README.md

 It is assumed that z3 formula does not have any space.
 Also, coefficient for any variable x_i in the z3 formula is given in the form c*x_i.
 Also, it is assumed that there are no extra enclosing brackets around the formula.

+It is assumed that all the variables x_1, x_2...x_n are present in the givn z3 forumula.

 # Output:
 Gives the transition table for the automata constructed in each step of the inductive procedure.
 Atlast, decides whether the given input satifies the given formula or not.